giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 integration-compatible points.

-For example, a beam formulation may require section properties at Gauss–Lobatto points.
+For example, a beam formulation may require section properties at Gauss-Lobatto points.
 CSF can evaluate the continuous field directly at those points and export the corresponding values.
 The sampling strategy is therefore tied to the downstream numerical method, while the underlying member model remains unchanged.